matfournier/presentations/purescript-intro.md

   - this means your data can also be partially applied and is _curried_
 - the type constructor and data constructor don't have to be the same
 - `data Minutes' = Doggo Int`
-  - What is the type of Minutes' ?
+  - What is the type of Minutes' ? of Doggo?
-  - What is the kinds of Minutes' ? (`:k`)
+  - What is the kinds of Minutes' ? (`:k`) of Doggo?

 ---